Lukang: Overview

 There are many old temples in Lukang, such as Longshan Temple and Matzu Temple.
 The city boasts over 200 temples dedicated to a wide variety of folk deities.
 The town is also the origin of the terms "ē-káng" (下港) and "téng-káng" (頂港) used respectively to refer to southern Taiwan and northern Taiwan; the literal meanings of the terms are "below the harbor" and "above the harbor".

 The Yu Jen Jai (玉珍齋) cakes are famous local specialties, as well as Lukang's Ox Tongue Cakes (牛舌餅) and oyster pancakes.
-It will host the 2012 Taiwan Lantern Festival, beating out six other contenders.
+Lukang was host of the 2012 Taiwan Lantern Festival, beating out six other contenders.

 Lukang encompasses 39.46 km2 with a population of 85,423, including 43,199 males and 42,224 females as of January 2023.